opendatabio/opendatabio/resources/docs/en/API.md

 - `level=number` return only taxons for the specified level.
 - `valid=1` return only valid names
 - `external=1` return the Tropicos, IPNI, MycoBank, ZOOBANK or GBIF reference numbers.
 You need to specify `externalrefs` in the field list to return them!
+- `project=mixed` - id or name of project (may be a list) return the taxons belonging to one or more Projects
+- `dataset=mixed` - id or name of a dataset (may be a list) return the taxons belonging to one or more Datasets
 - `limit` and `offset` are SQL statements to limit the amount.
 See [Common endpoints](endpoint_common).

 Notice that `id`, `name` and `root` should not be combined.